vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 A

 * May Pradyumna be pleased'; KKV 440, HV II.
 25( quoting Pad.); (3) on 7th tithi of any month; tithi; worship of Suvarcalā, the Sun's wife; secures all desired objects; HV I. 790 ( quoting Vi.
-Dh. one verso only); (4) begin on 5th of P. śu.; tithi; worship of Visṇu in the form of Kārtikeya ; nakta on 5th, on 6th only one fruit to be eaten; on 7th pāraṇā; one year; gift of golden image of Kārtikeya and two garments to a brāhmaṇa; in this very life all the desires of the performer are fulfilled.
+Dh. one verso only); (4) begin on 5th of P. śu.; tithi; worship of Viṣṇu in the form of Kārtikeya ; nakta on 5th, on 6th only one fruit to be eaten; on 7th pāraṇā; one year; gift of golden image of Kārtikeya and two garments to a brāhmaṇa; in this very life all the desires of the performer are fulfilled.
 Var.
 61.1-12 g. by KKV 98-99

 and HV I. 615–616.
 HV calls it.
 Kāmasasthi'.
 Kūmaṣaṣthı-Vide the immediately preceding vrata ( 4 ).
 Kāmāvāptivrata-on Kr.
 14; tithi; worship of Mabākāla (Śiva );